turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/1_create_and_mange_cases.md

 can be changed to for each status reason.
 This can help users to select the correct transition.

-When we define these, we must ensure that there is at lease one path to an inactive status for any active status.
+When we define these, we must ensure that there is at least one path to an inactive status for any active status.

 ## Queues